Testing Management: What It Really Means to Lead Quality

 Higher ROI of testing

 Automating the testing process is a resource-intensive endeavor, but it undeniably has a high ROI.
 By setting up an automation QA team and by choosing the right tools, you can run thousands of tests in the same amount of time it takes a manual team to perform a fraction of those tests.
-Needless to say, automation testing is not a universal solution that can completely eliminate the need for manual testing, as it is nearly not as user-oriented and able to quickly react to changes, but it’s definitely a worthwhile investment.
+Needless to say, automation testing is not a universal solution that can completely eliminate the need for manual testing, as it is not nearly as user-oriented and able to quickly react to changes, but it’s definitely a worthwhile investment.

-Things to Consider when Designing an Automated Testing Strategy
+Things to Consider When Designing an Automated Testing Strategy

 End to end automation